Richard Lower (physician): Life

 Lower was born in St Tudy, Cornwall, and studied at Westminster School, where he met John Locke, as well as Christ Church, Oxford, where he met Thomas Willis.
 He followed Willis to London, where he carried out anatomical research, some in partnership with Robert Hooke.
 His major work, Tractatus de Corde (1669), was concerned with the workings of the heart and lungs.
 Lower also experimented with blood transfusion.

 Lower formed part of an informal research team, performing laboratory experiments at the University of Oxford during the Interregnum.
 He was a pioneer of experimental physiology.
 Lower was a medical student under Willis (Professor of Natural Philosophy from 1660 to 1675), earning his M.D. degree in 1665, and then collaborated with him to investigate the nervous system.
 He began his own research on the heart.
-He traced the circulation of blood as it passes through the lungs and learned that it changes when exposed to air.
-He was the first to observe the difference in arterial and venous blood.
+He traced the circulation of blood as it passes through the lungs and learned that it changes when it is exposed to air.
+Lower was the first to observe the difference in arterial and venous blood.